MiguelCastillo/bit-runner/README.md

 # bit-runner
-JS Task Runner that can be really easily configured to run complex sequences of tasks.
+JS Task Runner that's easily configured to run complex sequences of tasks.

 > The underlying engine is [bit loader](https://github.com/MiguelCastillo/bit-loader) to provide the *transformation* workflow.

 ### Summary
-bit runner primary goal is to executes tasks.
+bit runner's primary goal is to executes tasks.
 But the pipeline that executes these tasks is optimaized to reduce I/O operations by piping data from one task to another.

 So, what is a task?
 A task is a sequence of *actions* that are executed to process your assests. *You* define what these actions are.
 An action can be to simply add `use strict;` to your JavaScript.

 A task can also sepecify dependencies on other tasks.
-This allows you to define a uniform task sequence that executes as a single unit.
-The output from one task is *piped* to the next task in the sequence to avoid unnecessary I/O.
+This allows you to define a uniform *task sequence* that executes as a single unit, where the output from one task is *piped* to the next task in the sequence to reduce unnecessary I/O.

+An important feature of the ability to set dependencies is that you can piece together complex sequences of micro tasks - tasks that do small jobs.
+When a task is executed by the `cli`, its execution sequence is completely independent from other tasks' execution sequence.
+For example, you could run `bitrunner build`, and that task will run completely independent from `bitrunner release`, even if they have common task dependencies and they are executed simultaneously.
+This allows for elegant compositions of sequences of micro tasks.

+> Quick note: A task is what bit runner executes.
+Actions is what a task executes.
+Bit runner executes a sequence of tasks, and a task executes a sequence of actions.

 #### Oversimplified illustration of a task sequence